Erik Sviatchenko: FC Midtjylland

 On 4 March 2012, Sviatchenko made his return from injury, getting the start and playing 90 minutes in a 2–1 loss to Lyngby.
 The following week he scored in a 4–1 win over Horsens.
 Sviatchenko ended the 2011–12 season by playing every minute of the final 15 games of the season, helping Midtjylland to a 3rd-place finish.

-On 23 August 2012 he made his debut in a continental competition, losing 3–0 to Swiss side BSC Young Boys in a Europa League qualifier.
+On 23 August 2012, Sviatchenko made his debut in a continental competition, losing 3–0 to Swiss side BSC Young Boys in a Europa League qualifier.
 Midtjylland and Sviatchenko would win the 2nd leg 2–0 but be eliminated 3–2 on aggregate.
 On 20 May 2013 Sviatchenko scored in the 90th minute to give FCM a 3–2 win against AGF.
 He ended the season with 28 appearances and scored 2 goals in the Superliga as FCM finished 6th table, plus 2 appearances each in the Cup and Europa League.

-Prior to the 2013–14 season he was made vice-captain.
+Prior to the 2013–14 season, Sviatchenko was made vice-captain.
 On 2 March 2014 Sviatchenko scored the opening goal in a 5–1 win over Copenhagen.
 During the match he sprained his ankle.
 He was able to finish the game but underwent ankle surgery a month later and missed the rest of the season.
 Sviatchenko ended the season with 17 appearances and 3 goals in the league.
 At the time of his injury Midtjylland were top of the table with a 5-point gap, but with Sviatchenko out injured they finished 3rd, 7 points behind champions Aalborg.

 After missing the first 3 weeks of the 2014–15 season due to his ankle, Svaitchenko made his season debut on 10 August 2014, coming on as a late sub in 3–1 win over Sønderjyske Fodbold.
 He played in 6 games before a thigh injury forced him to miss the rest of 2014.
 He returned on 23 February 2015, scoring a goal in a 3–0 win over Odense Boldklub in the first match of 2015.
 Sviatchenko finished the season with 19 appearances and 1 goal in league play, helping Midtjylland finish top of the table and win their first Superliga title in club history.

 On 4 August 2015 Sviatchenko scored his first career goal in a continental competition to give Midtjylland a 1–0 win at APOEL in a Champions League qualifier.
 However FCM lost 2–1 at home and were eliminated on away goals.
 In the Europa League playoffs, Sviatchenko helped Midtjylland beat Southampton 2–1 on aggregate to reach the Europa League group stage for the first time in club history.
 He played every minute of the group stage to help FCM finish 2nd and advance to the Round of 32.
 Sviatchenko wore the captain's armband regularly during the season due to captain Kristian Bach Bak being injured for most of the season.
 He made 13 appearances and scored 2 goals in the Superliga prior to being sold.